Sign up for Doug's Mailing List

 Subscribe to Blog

-Tagsamerica american americans articles barack obama books byline=doug schoen clinton congress country crisis democratic democrats economy election Election 2012 governor house king major mitt romney obama obamacare op/ed party policy politics polls president president-obama republican republicans romney russia senator state syria ukraine united united states washington white world affairs
+Tagsamerica american americans articles barack obama books byline=doug schoen clinton congress country crisis democratic democrats economy election Election 2012 government governor house king major mitt romney obama obamacare op/ed party policy politics polls president president-obama republican republicans romney russia russian secretary state syria ukraine united united states washington white world affairs

 President Obama did his best tonight to make Americans forget what happened just a few months ago at the November midterm election.